 Height: 65.75 inches | Frame: Eucalyptus wood | Includes anti-tip hardware: Yes

 - Can be hung in a variety of ways

 - Won’t tip, but less of base reaches the floor due to shape

 Why we chose it: It’s a little retro, a little modern, and a whole lot cool.

 This asymmetrical mirror, inspired by Italian mid-century design, is the moment and won’t melt into any background.
 Just as functional as it is fun, the wavy motif brings movement to a room, and the substantial height allows for easy glances at your whole outfit (no need to worry about this unique silhouette creating a wonky funhouse effect either).
 We love it propped against a wall, but if you decide to hang this one, your options for orientation multiply.

-The Selfie Backdrop: Gustaf Westman Chunky Mirror
+Best Chunky: Gustaf Westman Chunky Mirror

 Height: 73.23 inches | Frame: Wood | Includes anti-tip hardware: No

 - Its design is confident and colorful